Mohammad-420/SimpleSayHelloFlask/README.md

 # SimpleSayHelloFlask
-The application simply say hello to the user on the web
+The project simply say hello to the user on the web